kovetskiy/manul/README.md

 Pros:

-- No need for additional software for building/running your Golang project.
+- No need for additional software for building/running your Golang project;

-- No need for additional json/toml/yaml file for storing dependencies.
+- No need for additional json/toml/yaml file for storing dependencies;

-- Update vendored dependencies directly from remote origins.
+- Update vendored dependencies directly from remote origins;

-- Rollback changes in dependencies.
+- Rollback changes in dependencies;

-- *completely go-gettable*
+- Go-gettable

 **git submodule** might looks like **Silver Bullet**, but it's still clumsy to work with manually.
 We want to have a powerful yet simple interface for